Curated OER

 Catherine, Called Birdy: April and May

-Students create an etiquette book for women of Medieval times.
-For this Catherine, Called Birdy lesson, students discuss the setting and work in small groups to list things expected of women in the 1200s.
-Students then...
+Middle schoolers create an etiquette book for women of Medieval times.
+In this Catherine, Called Birdy lesson, students discuss the setting and work in small groups to list things expected of women in the 1200s.
+Middle...

 Curated OER